Content model overview¶

 This flag was added for convenience and only affects the interface.
 In other words, it doesn't control any actual low-level logic, it simply controls the way the graphical user interface behaves.

-Default field for sorting children – rule for sorting sub-items.
+Sort children by default by – rule for sorting sub-items.
 If the instances of this Content Type can serve as containers, their children will be sorted according to what is selected here.

 Aside from the metadata, a Content Type may contain any number of Field definitions (but has to contain at least one).
 They determine what Fields of what Field Types will be included in all Content items based on this Content Type.